coderefinery/train-the-trainer/content/sound.md

     (like gaming headsets have).
 These have much lower latency.
   - Bluetooth 5 can have much lower latency, but you probably shouldn't count on that without testing.
+  - It can also have lower sound quality on some devices due to bandwidth limitations.
 - Once you have a headset, turn input noise cancellation to low (wherever it might be: headphone, meeting software, etc.).